-The proposed project is expected to generate approximately 12 one-way worker trips, for work crews of 10-15 people, per day during construction.
-Approximately six additional one-way trips are anticipated for project mobilization and demobilization for equipment materials delivery and pick up.
+Construction of the proposed project is expected to generate approximately 50 one-way worker trips per day, for work crews of two (2) to three (3) people (who are anticipated to carpool).
+Approximately two (2) additional one-way trips are anticipated for project mobilization and demobilization for equipment materials delivery and pick up.
 Construction equipment is anticipated to include a crawler tractor (D-8 or larger), tractor/trailers, backhoes, trencher, and pickup trucks, passenger vehicles, and other small to medium service vehicles.
-Vineyard operations, including pruning and harvest is anticipated to require up to approximately five (5) one-way worker trips per day for work crews of approximately 10 workers who are anticipated to carpool.
-Approximately two (2) additional one-way trips per day are anticipated for grape haul trucks during harvest which is expected to be three days.
-Up to 12 vehicle/truck round trips would occur annually during operation.
+Vineyard operations, including pruning and harvest is anticipated to require up to approximately twenty (20) one-way worker trips per day for work crews of ten (10) people (who are anticipated to carpool) during peak operational periods; less during standard operational periods.
+Approximately two (2) to ten (10) additional one-way trips per day is anticipated for a grape haul truck during harvest which is expected to be one (1) to five (5) days.
 Anticipated equipment for vineyard operations is anticipated to include a tractor/trailer, a forklift, grape trucks, pickup trucks, passenger vehicles and other small to medium service vehicles, and ATVs.
 Construction traffic would be intermittent during non-peak hours, generally arriving between 6 a.m. and 7 a.m. and departing between 2 p.m. and 3 p.m.
 Traffic associated with routine vineyard operation and maintenance, including harvest, would also be intermittent during the non-peak hours, generally arriving around 6 a.m. and departing around 3 p.m.